Routing with ExpressRoute for Office 365

 How much bandwidth the application will require.
 Sampling existing usage is the only reliable method for determining this in your organization.

-If you want all or a subset of your network locations to leverage ExpressRoute.
+If you want all or a subset of your network locations to use ExpressRoute.

 What locations your chosen network provider offers ExpressRoute from.